Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: System Details

 By setting the total bandwidth $\fl{TotalBW}$ available for reservations during a time period as well as the minimum bandwidth $\fl{MinBW}$ for reservations, an AS can ensure that the possible values for the \resid{}s are between 0 and $\fl{ResID}_\mathrm{max} := R\cdot\fl{TotalBW} / \fl{MinBW}$ in the worst case.
-An AS can always ensure that this array fits into the policing subsystem's processor cache by choosing appropriate values for \fl{TotalBW} and \fl{MinBW}.
-Consider the following two examples (using $R=3$):\footnote{In the optimal online algorithm $R = 3$~\cite{kierstead1981extremal}, although other algorithms perform better in practice for most interval graphs~\cite{gyarfas1988line}.}
+An AS can always ensure that this array fits into the processor's cache by choosing appropriate values for \fl{TotalBW} and \fl{MinBW}.
+Consider the following two examples (using $R=3$):\footnote{In the optimal online algorithm $R = 3$~\cite{kierstead1981extremal}, although other algorithms perform better in practice for most interval graphs~\cite{gyarfas1988line}.} \begin{enumerate} \item An ingress interface with a total bandwidth of \SI{100}{Gbps} (a common link size in the current Internet~\cite{peeringdb}) and a min bandwidth of \SI{100}{kbps} (sufficient for VoIP~\cite{zoomrequirements}): This results in $\fl{ResID}_\mathrm{max} = \num{3e6}$ and a policing array of \SI{24}{\mega\byte}, which fits into the L3 cache of many current processors.